Jennifer Lawrence said what she'd have done differently in "Passengers"

 While the film was initially advertised as two unfortunate passengers whose hibernation attempt failed, it’s revealed in the movie that Pratt’s character, Jim Preston, decided to wake up Lawrence’s character, Aurora Lane, willingly.

 The decision took some time for Jim to make, but the romantic chemistry between the two happened based on a false premise.
-Jim literally destroyed Aurora’s life due to his own obsession with her.
+Jim literally destroyed Aurora’s life due to his own obsession with her. false false

 In fact, The Telegraph referred to it as being “a creepy ode to manipulation.”